Audi RS3 review (2025) : the five-cylinder driven on road and track

 How does it drive?

-My first outing with the new RS3 is on track, and no, not the Green Hell, but Circuit ParcMotor Castelloli, a 4km stretch of newly surfaced tarmac in the Monserrat mountains above Barcelona.
+Our first outing with the new RS3 was on track, at Circuit ParcMotor Castelloli, a 4km stretch of newly surfaced tarmac in the Monserrat mountains above Barcelona.
 With steep elevation changes and two particularly challenging tight sections, it’s a track which suits the RS3.

-Only on the first lap on cold tyres does the back step out on the tightest hair pin, but once the tyres are up to temperature, it’s impossible to unstick the RS3.
+Once the tyres are up to temperature, it was impossible to unstick the RS3.
 Admittedly on sticky Pirelli Trofeo R tyres, there’s practically no understeer meaning the speed you can carry into a corner and then boot it out of a bend is exceptional.
 For the track, or any exceptionally spirited driving, you’ll want to press the chequered flag button on the steering wheel for ‘RS Performance’ mode, which unlocks all ten-tenths of what the RS3 can do.

 What about the interior?

 The general fit and finish in the RS3’s cabin is impressive, though, with new ambient lighting and good-quality materials helping to justify the RS3’s steep price, which we’ll come onto.
-The gloss black plastic around the drive selector will be an eyesore after six months of scratches, though – and I’m allowed to say this as an A3 ‘owner’.
+The gloss black plastic around the drive selector will be an eyesore after six months of scratches, though.

 The carbon-backed bucket seats – the same as you get on the new RS6 GT – are also terrific.
 They’re supportive and very comfortable, yet look amazing and are trimmed in a brilliant honeycomb Alcantara structure.
 For £2,000, they’re a must.